Battle of Roosevelt Ridge: Battle

 The lack of progress concerned the Allied commanders and subsequently Douglas MacArthur replaced Coane and Roosevelt, with MacKechnie returning to take over the 162nd and Major Jack E. Morris taking over from Roosevelt.
 The Australian 42nd Infantry Battalion was landed at Nassau and Tambu Bays in early August and subsequently used secure positions around Davidson Ridge and Scout Ridge as part of efforts to secure Mount Tambu.
-Since their earlier failed attacks, the US troops around Roosevelt Ridge had been patrolling the area and observing the Japanese forces, aided by the PIB.
+Since their earlier failed attacks, the U.S. troops around Roosevelt Ridge had been patrolling the area and observing the Japanese forces, aided by the PIB.
 By 12 August, orders were passed for a renewed effort.
 The 2nd Battalion, under Major Arthur Lowe, was tasked with the main assault from its position on the southern slope of the ridge, while Morris' 3rd Battalion assaulted on their left, on the eastern part of Scout Ridge.
 The main assault commenced early on 13 August, but it was preceded by a patrol from the 2nd Battalion establishing an outpost about 2000 yd from Boisi.
-This position was attacked by the Japanese throughout the night, but the US troops managed to hold their position.
+This position was attacked by the Japanese throughout the night, but the U.S. troops managed to hold their position.
 Heavy preparatory fires fell on Japanese position to the front and flanks, before the attack began with two companies pushing forward.
-In the ensuing fighting the Japanese lost 39 men killed, while the US forces had 25 killed or wounded, as they penetrated the Japanese perimeter in three locations.
-Overnight, the Japanese attempted to reinforce the position with 200 men from the 238th Infantry Regiment, but the following morning the two US companies were able to effect a link up at the western end of the ridge.
+In the ensuing fighting the Japanese lost 39 men killed, while the U.S. forces had 25 killed or wounded, as they penetrated the Japanese perimeter in three locations.
+Overnight, the Japanese attempted to reinforce the position with 200 men from the 238th Infantry Regiment, but the following morning the two U.S. companies were able to effect a link up at the western end of the ridge.
 The remainder of the position was then subjected to heavy fire from Bofors guns that had been dragged onto a knoll opposite the ridge, and were fired horizontally into the Japanese position, devastating the Japanese defenders and tearing up the jungle.